andersgom/andersgom/README.md

 ## Data Analyst

-- Born in Sevilla, based in Lisbon.
+- Born in Sevilla 🇪🇸, based in Lisbon 🇵🇹.
 - Upskilling myself from Data Analyst to Data Scientist.

 ### **Find me at**